PasanEkanayake/findora_lost_and_found_management/README.md

    TensorFlow/OpenCV/Sentence-Transformers/NLTK stack) — best-effort,
    skipped entirely if unset, slow, or unreachable.
-5. A trigger (`record_matches_for_image`) fires the moment a photo with an embedding is inserted, comparing it against all opposite-type, open, same-category items via pgvector's cosine distance operator (`<=>`) to get an image-similarity candidate list, then — for each candidate — blends in text similarity (if both sides have a text embedding) and GPS proximity (if both sides have a location) into one **combined score**, written to `matches` (see `supabase/05_multimodal_matching.sql`'s `combined_match_score()`).
+5. A trigger (`record_matches_for_image`) fires the moment a photo with an embedding is inserted, comparing it against every opposite-type, open item via pgvector's cosine distance operator (`<=>`) to get an image-similarity candidate list — **category is not part of this filter** (see "Why category doesn't gate matching" below) — then, for each candidate, blends in text similarity (if both sides have a text embedding), GPS proximity (if both sides have a location), and event time proximity (if both sides set one) into one **combined score**, written to `matches` (see `supabase/10_open_matching_and_time.sql`'s `combined_match_score()`).
-6. `MatchesScreen` reads those via `my_matches()`, which resolves each row into "my item" vs "the matched item" from the caller's perspective — either owner can confirm or dismiss it, and now also sees the score breakdown ("📷 92% · 📝 78% · 📍 1.2 km").
+6. `MatchesScreen` reads those via `my_matches()`, which resolves each row into "my item" vs "the matched item" from the caller's perspective — either owner can confirm or dismiss it, sees the score breakdown ("📷 92% · 📝 78% · 📍 1.2 km · 🕐 6h apart"), and can filter the list down to matches that have a strong text/location/time signal via the chips at the top of the screen (client-side filtering over the already-fetched list — the dataset is just one person's matches, not worth a server round-trip per filter tap).

+### Why category doesn't gate matching

+Originally, `match_items()` only compared items within the same category, on the theory that a lost wallet shouldn't be compared against a found bicycle.
+In practice this caused real matches to be missed: the on-device model's category guess is just a heuristic (an ImageNet label mapped through `category_mapper.dart`'s rules), and two photos of the literal same object can easily land in different guessed categories, especially if one person's photo confuses the classifier and the other person's doesn't — at which point those two items are silently never compared *at all*, regardless of how visually identical the photos actually are.
+Category is still collected and shown (useful for browsing/filtering the main feed), it just no longer excludes a candidate from being scored in `match_items()`.

+### Does matching need my laptop connected?

+No — once the app is running on your phone, the whole matching pipeline is independent of the laptop:

+- **On-device classification/embedding** (`tflite_classifier.dart`) runs
+  using the `.tflite` file bundled into the installed app — this is local computation on the phone's own CPU, identical whether the phone is tethered to a laptop or sitting on the other side of the room.
+- **Everything else** (storing the embedding, the `matches` trigger, fetching results) talks to **Supabase**, a cloud service — this needs *internet on the phone* (Wi-Fi or mobile data), which has nothing to do with the laptop being nearby.
+- `flutter run`'s USB/wireless connection is a **development
+  convenience only** — hot reload and streaming console logs back to your terminal.
+It's not something the running app depends on to function.
+Unplugging the cable is fine for using the app; the caveat is that on some devices, physically disconnecting *while* a debug session is actively attached can kill that debug session (and sometimes the app process along with it, depending on the device's USB debugging behavior) — annoying for testing, but a debug-tooling quirk, not evidence the app secretly needs the laptop.
+If you want to be completely sure there's no dependency at all, `flutter build apk --release` and install that APK normally — a release build has zero runtime connection to the development machine, ever.

 ## The matching engine, end to end (Phase 5, extended)